gzavo/CS_Assignment/solution_.md

 ![Plot](istherecorrelation.csv_plot.png)

 ## Comment
 While it is true that W0 increases linearly with the years while beer consumption fluctuates, it is clear that the overall trend is positive.
-It is also worth noting that W0 and beer consumption values are a couple orders of magnitude apart.
+It is also worth noting that W0 and beer consumption values are an order of magnitude apart.

 ## Code
 This is the code used for the [plot](istherecorrelation.csv_plot.png):